life-itself/tao/governance/v1/README.md

 We encourage all forms of personal and professional development and transformation.
 At the same time, we find it very valuable for the Board to have some kind of shared foundation and common language to complement the different practices board members may be doing.

-## What about dividing Life Itself into two complementary orgs – “associates” and “network”?
+## What about dividing Art Earth Tech into two complementary orgs – “associates” and “network”?

 _MAIN COMMENT: I think you may actually be best set up as two parallel organisations here.
 Art/Earth/Tech as I see it does two totally valuable but actually rather distinct things:_